The Omnivore’s Dilemma changed how I think about food.

 Pollan has nicely captured the hurtful and healing attributes of America’s food system.
 Omnivore’s Dilemma remains a treasure and a great source of hope.

 Reading it may force you to change the way you eat, the way you shop and the way you see your local community as it did for me.

-To order the book, go to:
+To order the book from Indigo in Canada, go to:

 The Canadian Radio-television and Telecommunications Commission held hearings as part of a comprehensive review of mobile wireless services this week.

 I was there to testify on behalf of SafeEMF, also known as EMF Off!

 Commissioners didn’t seem to understand why we want them to consider Canadian health as they regulate the operations of every telecommunications operator in the country.
 They seemed to think that someone else has that job.